Scholarships for Students

 Interviews

 Interviews are scheduled to last 20 minutes and include questions from each member.
-Based on the following criteria:
+Based on the following criteria, weighted equally:

 Immediately following each interview, all Selection Committee members will complete the interview score rubric and score the candidate.